robertmaxrees/robertmaxrees.github.io/_drafts/2014-09-06-hybrid-functional-programming.md

 This is a little more verbose, but if we had multiple similar objects we wanted an array from we'd have a generic function to work with.

-## Favor functional composition over other forms of abstraction
+## Favor functional abstraction over other forms of abstraction

 JavaScript has some pretty wonderful capabilities when it comes to working with functions.
 Since functions are objects, we can pass them around.
 You saw an example of this before with the section about making no assumptions.
 With clear naming and good use of partials, we can abstract out some of our logic in sensible ways that maintain readability.
 Extending our example from before, it might look something like this: